Carlos Medina: Work

-After presenting his first Essential exhibition in 2009 at the Graphicart Gallery, Caracas, Carlos Medina embarked on an international traveling exhibition concept in 2012.
+After presenting his first Essential exhibition in 2009 at the Graphicart Gallery, Caracas, Carlos Medina embarked on an international travelling exhibition concept in 2012.
 This concept materialized in a workshop-exhibition experience at the Museum of the Arts of Guadalajara (MUSA), Mexico.
-Subsequently, the exhibition journeyed to various locations including Maracaibo at the Museum of Contemporary Art of Zulia, Venezuela; Miami, USA; Panama City, Panama; and the [Fernando Garcia Ponce Museum-MACAY] (Museum of Contemporary Art of Yucatán), Mexico.
+Subsequently, the exhibition journeyed to various locations, including Maracaibo at the Museum of Contemporary Art of Zulia, Venezuela; Miami, USA; Panama City, Panama; and the [Fernando Garcia Ponce Museum-MACAY] (Museum of Contemporary Art of Yucatán), Mexico.
 The exhibition integrated a series of delicate spatial interventions of Fragments of rain, Neutrinos, Threads of light, and geometric structures constructed with different techniques and materials such as wood, laser cuts, and PVC sheets.

 ArtNexus encapsulates Medina's work as "...the possibility of expressing through matter, that which transcends matter itself, the true essence of objects manifested only by the presence of the objects."

 Focused on geometric abstraction, Medina's work progresses from volumetric to spatial concerns, culminating in the essential and invisible interpretation of the universe and forms—central concepts exemplifying the complete evolution of his work.

 Félix Suazo elaborates on Medina's Neutrino Spheres, emphasizing notions of immateriality, emptiness, lightness, and light, while metaphorically connecting extreme powers from the microscopic to the macroscopic, from the corporeal to the incomprehensible, and from the visible to the invisible.